 What factors should be considered when choosing between founder-led sales and a sales firm model?

-Evaluate your growth stage, lead volume, and service complexity.
-Audit the founder’s available time and sales experience, and compare that to the systems and capacity a sales firm brings.
+Evaluate your growth stage, lead volume, and how much of the owner's week is consumed by calls or sales activity.
+If calls are crowding out strategic work, a sales firm is likely the more sustainable path.
 The right choice balances current needs with where you want to scale.

 How can founders prepare their teams for a transition to a sales firm model?

-Communicate the why, involve team members in planning, and provide training on new processes and tools.
+Communicate the why, involve team members in planning, and provide training on new processes and tools, if any.
 Clear expectations, role definitions, and measurable goals help build buy-in and smooth the handoff.

-What role does technology play in enhancing sales performance in professional services?
+What role does technology play in enhancing sales performance for accounting firms?

 How can firms measure the success of their sales transition?